-Adult and Adolescent Patients Aged 12 Years and Older
+Adult And Adolescent Subjects Aged 12 Years And Older

-The incidence of adverse reactions associated with ADVAIR DISKUS (fluticasone propionate) in Table 2 is based upon 2 placebo-controlled, 12week, US clinical studies (Studies 1 and 2).
-A total of 705 adolescent and adult patients (349 females and 356 males) previously treated with salmeterol or inhaled corticosteroids were treated twice daily with ADVAIR DISKUS (100/50- or 250/50-mcg doses), fluticasone propionate inhalation powder (100- or 250-mcg doses), salmeterol inhalation powder 50 mcg, or placebo.
+The incidence of adverse reactions associated with ADVAIR DISKUS in Table 2 is based upon two 12-week, placebo-controlled, U.S. clinical trials (Trials 1 and 2).
+A total of 705 adult and adolescent subjects (349 females and 356 males) previously treated with salmeterol or inhaled corticosteroids were treated twice daily with ADVAIR DISKUS (100/50-or 250/50-mcg doses), fluticasone propionate inhalation powder (100-or 250-mcg doses), salmeterol inhalation powder 50 mcg, or placebo.
 The average duration of exposure was 60 to 79 days in the active treatment groups compared with 42 days in the placebo group.

-Table 2: Adverse Reactions With ≥ 3% Incidence
+Table 2: Adverse Reactions with ADVAIR DISKUS with ≥ 3%

 |Upper respiratory tract infection||27||21||29||25||19||14|